For those new to this website:

 - glass dishes, with some links to specific product choices.

-- tea kettles, with some links to some specific product choices.
+- tea kettles, with some links to specific product choices.

 - measuring cups with some links to specific product choices.